jainpiyush26/videobreakdown/README.md

      - videobreakdown.bat PATH EXPORTPATH
  - *FOR MAC/LINUX*
      - videobreakdown_app.py PATH(s) EXPORTPATH
+ - If there are *errors* when processing the path, the code will skip the path.
+It will display the path of the text file.
+This is kept along with the .pdf file generated for ease of access.

 > **NOTE**: You can use **VIDEOBREAKDOWN_DEBUG** environment variable to start printing time stamps. (use *set* or *export* in your commandline or terminal respectively)